Park Street, Kolkata

 Park Street, is a famous thoroughfare in downtown Kolkata, India.
-In Bengali, it is often referred as Shaheb -er Para or the “neighbourhood of Englishmen”.The street runs through what was a deer park of Sir Elijah Impey, Chief Justice of the Supreme Court in Calcutta from 1773 to 1789, hence the earlier name.
-It's located in central part of Calcutta.
+It is one of Kolkata's most visited places, famed for numerous celebrations such as on Christmas and New Year's Eve.
+The street runs through what was a deer park of Sir Elijah Impey, Chief Justice of the Supreme Court in Calcutta from 1773 to 1789.

 History

 Documented records of the throughfare can be traced back to 1760, when Kolkata (then Calcutta) was the capital of the British Empire in India.
 Since 1760, the street has been through several name changes.
 Previous names include 'Ghorustan ka Rasta', Vansittart Avenue and Burial Ground Road.

 Some 250 years ago, Park Street was known as Burial Ground Road and was not a preferred choice of residence, as there were a number of cemeteries in this area, the South Park Street Cemetery, opposite to it was the North Park Street Cemetery (now replaced by a school).
 Further west, there were two smaller cemeteries, one French and one Italian (now replaced by offices and schools).